 So now the focus in development largely switches at level 2 to the corresponding integration of these vertical (i.e. imaginary) polarities.

 I have frequently stated that in holistic mathematical terms, the imaginary notion i, represents the indirect linear rational expression of meaning that is properly of a qualitative holistic nature.
 Put another way it is the indirect conscious expression of unconscious meaning.

 In experience therefore, the unconscious can only indirectly express itself through projections that are attached to conscious symbols.
 So correct interpretation requires seeing such symbols as but the indirect expression of a more universal holistic meaning.

 Actually, all of this relates to the fundamental relationship between wholes and parts in experience.

 Properly understood, in dynamic interactive terms, the relationship as between whole and part (and part and whole) is quantitative as to qualitative (and qualitative as to quantitative) respectively.

-However in 1-dimensional terms (which defines Conventional Mathematics).a merely reduced quantitative interpretation is given, whereby in any context the whole is understood as merely the sum of its quantitative parts (both of which are interpreted in a real conscious fashion).
+However in 1-dimensional terms (which defines Conventional Mathematics) a reduced quantitative interpretation is given, whereby in any context the whole is understood as the sum of its quantitative parts (both of which are interpreted in a real conscious fashion).